 The implementation of the transition plan will depend on the relationships that the agency transition team develops with key stakeholders.
-Successful agency transitions require the engagement of several groups-an incoming administration, the incumbent administration and the career staff.
-Developing respect and trust from all three and providing critical information and assistance are the essential elements of the agency transition team's role.
+Successful agency transitions require the engagement of several groups including an incoming administration, the incumbent administration and the career staff.
+Developing respect and trust from these groups, and providing critical information and assistance are the essential elements of the agency transition team's role.

-If the election produces a new president, the agency transition team must support the president-elect's landing teams and, in some cases, beachhead teams.
-The transition team also must collaborate during the pre-election period with the incumbent's political appointees on the preparation of materials and briefings for a first- or second-term administration and keep them informed of ongoing activities.
+If the election produces a new president, the agency transition team must support representatives from the president-elect's team that will arrive at an agency immediately following the election.
+In past transitions, these representatives have been referred to "landing teams" and in some cases, beachhead teams.
+The transition team also must collaborate during the pre-election period with the incumbent's political appointees on the preparation of materials and briefings for a first-or second-term administration and keep them informed of ongoing activities.

-In addition, the team must assist in the preparation of appointees for Senate confirmation if a new president is elected, and help them acclimate to the agency.
+In addition, the team must assist in the preparation of appointees for Senate confirmation if a new president is elected and help them acclimate to the agency.
 If an incumbent is re-elected, it is likely that a number of political appointees will depart before the start of the second term or shortly thereafter, and new appointees will require assistance.

-During the 2016-'17 transition, when President Obama was ending his second term, Ed Hugler, the agency transition director at the Department of Labor, said his team's philosophy was to make a good last impression with the outgoing Obama appointees and a good first impression with the landing teams and the new appointees of President-elect Donald Trump.
-At the Department of Health and Human Services, John Gentile emphasized the importance of building relationships among the incoming and outgoing appointees, and the career workforce, and understanding the different personalities involved in the process.
+During the 2016-17 transition when President Obama was ending his second term, Ed Hugler, the agency transition director at the Department of Labor, said his team's philosophy was to make a good last impression with the outgoing Obama appointees and a good first impression with the landing teams and the new appointees of President-elect Donald Trump.
+At the Department of Health and Human

+Services, John Gentile emphasized the importance of building relationships among the incoming and outgoing appointees, and the career workforce, and understanding the different personalities involved in the process.